medialab/minet/docs/cli.md

 optional arguments:
-  -h, --help                  show this help message and exit -l LIMIT, --limit LIMIT     Maximum number of tweets to collect.
+  -h, --help                  show this help message and exit --include-refs              Whether to emit referenced tweets (quoted, retweeted & replied) in the CSV output.
+Note that it consumes a memory proportional to the total number of unique tweets retrieved.
+  -l LIMIT, --limit LIMIT     Maximum number of tweets to collect.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the result will be printed to stdout.